Arsenic triiodide: Reactions

 Hydrolysis occurs only slowly in water forming arsenic trioxide and hydroiodic acid.
 The reaction proceeds via formation of arsenous acid which exists in equilibrium with hydroiodic acid.
 The aqueous solution is highly acidic, pH of 0.1N solution is 1.1.
 It decomposes to arsenic trioxide, elemental arsenic and iodine when heated in air at 200 °C. The decomposition, however, commences at 100 °C and occurs with the liberation of iodine.

 Former uses

 Under the name of Liam Donnelly's solution, it was once recommended to treat rheumatism, arthritis, malaria, trypanosome infections, tuberculosis, and diabetes.
+Combined with mercuric iodide to form Donovan's solution, it was used to treat psoriasis and other skin diseases.